CUBRID/cubrid-manual/en/sql/schema/table.rst

 *   If a super class name is specified after the **ONLY** keyword, only the super class, not the sub classes inheriting from it, is deleted.
 If a super class name is specified after the **ALL** keyword, the super classes as well as the sub classes inheriting from it are all deleted.
 You can specify the list of sub classes not to be deleted after the **EXCEPT** keyword.
 *   If sub classes that inherit from the super class specified after the **ALL** keyword are specified after the **EXCEPT** keyword, they are not deleted.
 *   Specifies the list of subclasses which are not to be deleted after the **EXCEPT** keyword.
+*	**CASCADE CONSTRAINTS**: The table is dropped and also forein keys of other tables which refer this table are dropped.

 .. code-block:: sql